Jafu0/CovidTrackerChile-iOS-Shortcuts/README.md

 # Covid Tracker Chile (in iOS Shortcuts)
-Based on Science and Technology ministry of Chile data.
+Tracks COVID cases based on the data provided by the Science and Technology ministry of Chile.

 This is a COVID data tracker based on the data provided by the Science and Technology Ministry of Chile.
 It includes total cases, active COVID cases, deceases and positivity rate.